 4. Give to an international charity

-Despite the challenges we’ve faced in 2020, many of us still have so much to be grateful for, whether that be our health, jobs, the safety of our families or shelter.
+Despite the challenges we’ve been facing, many of us still have so much to be grateful for, whether that be our health, jobs, the safety of our families or shelter.
 In many parts of the world, children and families are struggling, and the global COVID-19 pandemic has made things even harder.
 Give a gift from the World Vision Gift Catalogue

 and know that you’re helping improve life for a child, family and community in need.